chilledornaments/sanepa/README.md

 `sanepa` runs its checks every ten seconds.
 You should take that into consideration when setting `-cooldown` and `-scaledownok` arg values.

+If you manually scale a deployment, `sanepa` will not try to scale it back down until it reaches another scaling event.

 ## Flags

 `-incluster`: Defaults to `true`.
 Set `-incluster=false` to run outside of cluster.
 Defaults to `true`.